Antonia Bembo: Life

-Oeuvre
+Works

-Bembo was taught by Francesco Cavalli (who also taught Barbara Strozzi) by 1654 and wrote in all the major genres of the time, including opera, secular and sacred cantatas, and petit and grand motets.
-Bembo wrote large-scale works: one opera and two Te Deum settings.
-Her work is a combination of French and Italian styles.
-She uses the virtuosic elements of Italian style of the period, as well as French dance forms.
+Bembo was taught by Francesco Cavalli (who also taught Barbara Strozzi), and wrote in all the major genres of the time, including opera, secular and sacred cantatas, and petit and grand motets.
+Her work displays a combination of French and Italian styles, using Italian virtuoso elements alongside French dance forms.
 Much of her work is for soprano voice with continuo accompaniment.
-She wrote an opera called L'Ercole amante (1707), to a libretto by Francesco Buti.
+Bembo's large scale works include two Te Deum settings and the opera Ercole amante (1707), the latter set to a libretto by Francesco Buti.

-Six volumes of Bembo's music survive in manuscript at the Bibliothèque nationale de France.
-When she completed the first collection, she dedicated to Louis XIV and entitled Produzioni Armoniche della Dama Bembo, nobile veneta, consacrate al nome immortale di Luigi XIIII il grande, rè di Francia e di Navarra ("Harmonic Productions of the Lady Bembo, Venetian noblewoman, dedicated to the immortal name of Louis XIV the great, king of France and of Navarre").
-Generally, most of them dedicated to Louis XIV.
-These contain a certain amount of autobiographical information, which has been corroborated through other sources.
+Six volumes of Bembo's music survive in manuscript form at the Bibliothèque nationale de France.
+The first collection is dedicated to Louis XIV and entitled, Produzioni Armoniche della Dama Bembo, nobile veneta, consacrate al nome immortale di Luigi XIIII il grande, rè di Francia e di Navarra ("Harmonic Productions of the Lady Bembo, Venetian noblewoman, dedicated to the immortal name of Louis XIV the great, king of France and of Navarre").

-In the first collection, there are five setting in sacred Latin texts, one to French words (no. 40), and the other thirty-four are in Italian.
-Since she was a soprano, her vocal compositions are in higher register mostly which are suitable for her range.
+In Bembo's first collection, there are five songs are set to Latin text, one to French (no. 40), and thirty-four to Italian.
+Since she was a soprano, her vocal compositions are mostly in higher register and characterized by fioratura.
 Thirty-two of them are supplied with simple figured-bass accompaniments (nos.
-I, 6-I3, 15-17, 20-32, 34-40).
-There are two other soprano airs have an accompaniment for two violins and figured bass (nos.
+1, 6-13, 15-17, 20-32, 34-40).
+Two other soprano airs have an accompaniment for two violins and figured bass (nos.
 2 and 5); one air requires only a single violin with the bass (no. 3).
 There are two duets for sopranos (nos.
-4 and 19); one trio for two sopranos and tenor (no. 14) with two violins, basso continuo, and instrumental prelude; one duet for soprano and tenor (no. 18); and one duet for soprano and bass (no. 33) complete the collection.
+4 and 19); one trio for two sopranos and tenor accompanied by two violins, basso continuo, and instrumental prelude (no. 14); one duet for soprano and tenor (no. 18); and one duet for soprano and bass (no. 33) complete the collection.

 The second collection is dedicated to Marie-Adélaïde of Savoy, Duchess of Burgundy, on the occasion of the birth of the first Duke of Brittany in 1704.
-It contains a three-voice Te Deum and a five-voice Italian serenata (‘un picciolo divertimento’), which shows her compositional techniques of musical structure, melodic application and harmonic progression.
-The third book contains two motets, and the second Te Deum she wrote which is a five-voice setting, (a grand motet in the style of Lully and Lalande; ed.
+It contains a three-voice Te Deum and a five-voice Italian serenata (‘un picciolo divertimento’), which show her compositional techniques of musical structure, melodic application and harmonic progression.
+The third collection contains two motets, and a second Te Deum, written for a five-voice setting, (a grand motet in the style of Lully and Lalande; ed.
 W. W. Führlinger, Altötting, 1999).
-The music in the third to sixth collection can prove that Bembo lived in France for many years.
+The musical style of last four collections rely heavily on French influences, suggesting that Bembo lived in France for many years.